eurostat/NutsDorlingCartogram/README.md

 # Cartogram Definition

-Accessible methods and their respective parameters
+Accessible methods and their respective parameters.
+Where possible, values can be defined for each NUTS level; whereby a change in nUTS level using the NUTS

 Method | Description | Type | Required | Default Value
 :--------- | :--------- | :--------- | :--------- | :---------